santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 You add *Leaf Baloon*, *Green Fist* and *Wall of Plants* to your know spells list.

+<div style='margin-top:10px'></div>

 ### Monastic tradition (level 17)
-<div style='margin-top:10px'></div>

 #### Ancient Tools of Soil

-Using an action and 4 Ki points you may touch a weapon that has been created by the *Living Weapon* ability, you enhance its power for 1 minute growing a wood blade of any color out of your staff, transforming it into a **living scythe**.
+Using a bonus action and 4 Ki points you may touch a weapon that has been created by the *Living Weapon* ability, you enhance its power for 1 minute growing a wood blade of any color out of your staff, transforming it into a **living scythe**.

 For the duration your weapon and spells now deal an extra 1d6 magic damage of the weapon/spell damage, and you may cast the spells Extending Vines, Caltrops's Spines and Wall of Plants for free, at their lowest levels, for the duration.

-<div style='margin-top:10px'></div>

 Spells cast this way can be upcast if you pay the necesary Ki cost, minus the initial cost, which is free.